 Temporary easements are subject to all of the same rules as other forms of acquisition with one exception.
 The exception is a situation where the easement is for the exclusive benefit of the property owner.
-For example, if a grantee obtained a temporary easement for parking construction equipment in the yard of the home that is being rehabilitated with CDBG funds, the easement would exclusively benefit the owner and would not be subject to the URA.
+For example, if a Subrecipient obtained an easement running a sewer connection to run a line from the sewer line in the public right of way to a home being rehabilitated with CDBG-DR funds, the easement would exclusively benefit the owner and would not be subject to the URA.

 Otherwise, the URA applies.
-For example, if a grantee is installing a new water or sewer line and requires permanent easements from property owners along the path of the line to install the line and ensure access for maintenance and repairs over time, permanent easements will be required and subject to the URA.
+For example, if a Subrecipient is installing a new water or sewer line and requires permanent easements from property owners along the path of the line to install the line and ensure access for maintenance and repairs over time, permanent easements will be required and subject to the URA.
 If a project involved building a water tower that would benefit a low- and moderate-income (LMI) area and a temporary right of way would be required for construction vehicles while it is being built, the purchase of the needed temporary easement would be covered by the URA.